GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/geolocation/index.md

 Save this file in the root of your project as `offscreen.html`.

 As mentioned, you need a script called `offscreen.js`.
 You'll also need to bundle this with your extension.
-It will be where you actually get geolocation information and send that information back to the service worker.
-You can send and receive messages between it and your service worker.
+It will be the service worker's source of geolocation information.
+You can pass messages between it and your service worker.

 {% Label %}offscreen.js:{% endLabel %}